BraianStrak/todo-list/README.md

 This is a todo-list web-app, part of The Odin Project curriculum!

+Users can add 'to-dos' to lists they create.

-Created using webpack and bootstrap, with local storage on firebase.
+Created using JS, webpack and bootstrap.